Equivalence-Singularity Dichotomy in Markov Measures: Proofs

 As $\epsilon>0$ is arbitrary we see that $\liminf_{f\left(n,m\right)\to\infty}\nu_{E}\left(\mathbb{X}_{n}=s,\mathbb{X}_{m}=t\right)\geq p^{2}>0$. \end{proof}

-In the proof of Theorem \ref{Theorem C} we exploit the full generality of the Markov field property \ref{eq:2} upon the Markov property \ref{eq:1}.
+We will now prove Theorem \ref{Theorem C}.
+In doing so we exploit the full generality of the Markov field property \ref{eq:2} upon the Markov chain property \ref{eq:1}.
 It is not hard to see, although we prove it in the course of the following proof, that when we condition a one-sided Markov chain on a one-sided tail event, the result is again a Markov chain.
-However, when we condition a two-sided Markov chain on a double-tail event, the result may no longer be a Markov chain but rather a Markov field.
+However, when we condition a two-sided Markov chain on a double tail event, the result may no longer be a Markov chain but rather a Markov field.

 \begin{proof}[Proof of Theorem \ref{Theorem C}] Recall that by Observation \ref{Observation} we need to show that the class of Markov fields that are in $\mathscr{S}$ is a Kakutani class that satisfies property \ref{eq:3}.
 That it is a Kakutani class is the essence of Theorem \ref{Theorem B}, so we will establish property \ref{eq:3}.